eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 ---

 Vasious concepts are relevcant across the EDDIE system such as:
-- Dataspace
+- Data Space
 - Data Models
     - Common Information Model
     - Smart Grid Architecture Model
     - Smart Appliances REFerence ontology

-## Dataspace
+## Data Space
 ### Definition
 <!-- What it is -->

-The concept of a dataspace describes a federated system whereby organizations can share data in alignment with the principles of data sovereignty.
-Dataspaces facilitate secure, trusted, and interoperable data exchange across sectors.
-There are two prime initiatives that drive the adoption of dataspaces: IDSA (International Data Spaces Association) which focuses on defining specifications and standards for sharing sovereign data, and Gaia-X that focuses on compliance within and across dataspaces.
-Based on these initiatives, a dataspace is a system that includes multiple software applications for sharing sovereign data, such as dataspace connectors, registries for data and metadata, and identity management.
+The concept of a data space describes a federated system whereby organizations can share data in alignment with the principles of data sovereignty.
+Data Spaces facilitate secure, trusted, and interoperable data exchange across sectors.
+There are two prime initiatives that drive the adoption of data spaces: IDSA (International Data Spaces Association) which focuses on defining specifications and standards for sharing sovereign data, and Gaia-X that focuses on compliance within and across data spaces.
+Based on these initiatives, a data space is a system that includes multiple software applications for sharing sovereign data, such as dataspace connectors, registries for data and metadata, and identity management.

 ### Relevance
 <!-- Where it is used, i.e., in what parts of EDDIE -->

-The focus of the EDDIE project is to create a domain-specific data space tailored to the energy sector.
-This approach includes domain-specific processes and components designed to handle energy data.
+The goal of the EDDIE system is to create a domain-specific data space tailored to the energy sector.
+This approach includes domain-specific processes designed to handle energy data.
 While general-purpose data spaces are broad and flexible, they may not be directly applicable to the specific needs of the energy sector.
-For this reason, EDDIE create a data data space that is similar to what is defined by data space initiatives but is able to meet the specific requirements of the energy sector.
+For this reason, the EDDIE system creates a data space that is similar to what is defined by data space initiatives but is able to meet the specific requirements of the energy sector.

 ## Data Models
 ### Common Information Model (CIM)